sbnguah/MedStatsBook/_book/Receiver-Operating-Characteristic.md

 # Receiver Operating Characteristic

-Up until now we have dealt with tests that are categorized as either positive or negative.
+Up until now, we have dealt with tests that are categorized as either positive or negative.
 However, many tests are quantitative rather than qualitative.
-For instance the blood urea and nitrogen, serum cholesterol and serum protein among many others are measured on a continuous scale often ranging from 0 to infinity.
+For instance, the blood urea and nitrogen, serum cholesterol and serum protein among many others are measured on a continuous scale often ranging from 0 to infinity.
 Such tests pose different challenges as we often need a cut-off point to determine which range of values can be considered "normal" or "abnormal".
-As we have learned above the sensitivity and specificity of a test are often used to defines how good it is.
+As we have learned above the sensitivity and specificity of a test are often used to define how good it is.
 For tests on a continuous scale the sensitivity and specificity change depending on the cut-off provided for the measure.

-In this section we use the lbw.csv data collected in a study conducted in a cohort of 350 newborns in Ghana.
-The identification of babies born with weight of less than 2.5kgs is important because of the special needs they require.
-In many under developed countries however the unavailability of a reliable weighing scale makes this a challenge.
-This has prompted the search for other surrogate measures easily available in rural areas for determining if a baby is low birth weight (<2.5kgs).
-The aim of the study was to determine how well the length or chest circumference of a baby could be used as a surrogate indicator for low birth weight in newborns.
+In this section, we use the lbw.csv data collected in a study conducted in a cohort of 350 newborns in Ghana.
+The identification of babies born with a weight of less than 2.5 kg is important because of the special needs they require.
+In many underdeveloped countries, however, the unavailability of a reliable weighing scale makes this a challenge.
+This has prompted the search for other surrogate measures easily available in rural areas for determining if a baby is a low birth weight (<2.5kgs).
+The study aimed to determine how well the length or chest circumference of a baby could be used as a surrogate indicator for low birth weight in newborns.
 If they turn out to be good tests they can easily be deployed in any rural area as the only instrument needed here would be a